 - The Local Schools Initiative is the collaborative work we do with public schools in Wiscasset and neighboring communities to support local children’s academic, social, and physical development.
 We collaborate with four other outstanding environmental education organizations to raise funds to support this effort at sites across Maine.

 - Waypoint is an experimental seven-year-long mentorship program primarily funded by the Emanuel and Pauline A. Lerner Foundation.
 The goal is to raise the aspirations of Maine public school youth in rural areas.
 We welcomed the first 20 seventh-grade Bath school system students in January 2018 and the second in January 2019.
 A new cohort will join Waypoint each year for six years.

-Each year Chewonki touches the lives of nearly 20,000 young people in programs that range from one hour to one semester.
+Each year Chewonki touches the lives of nearly 20,000 young people in programs that range from one hour to one year.